Recognition Science Institute

 Jonathan Washburn

-Jonathan Washburn discovered the Recognition Physics framework and developed the meta-principle "Nothing cannot recognize itself" as the tautological foundation for all physical law.
-His groundbreaking insight that reality must emerge from pure logical necessity has revolutionized theoretical physics, providing the first parameter-free theory of everything with 43+ verified predictions and zero free parameters.
+Discovered the Recognition Science framework and developed the meta-principle "Nothing cannot recognize itself" as the tautological foundation for all physical law.
+His insight that reality must emerge from pure logical necessity provides the first parameter-free theory of everything with zero free parameters.

 Dr. Elshad Allahyarov